Gracias a Dios Department: Geography

-The Mosquitia region is part of the Gracias a Dios Department of northeastern Honduras, the second largest department of the country after Olancho, with 16,630 km2.
 Most of the territory is a very hot and humid plain, crossed by numerous streams and rivers, including the Plátano, Patuca, Waruna, and Coco rivers.
 The largest coastal lagoon in Honduras, Caratasca Lagoon, is in the region.
 It is shallow, with saline water, and is separated from the sea by a thin stretch of sand.

+Climate

-The climate of La Mosquitia promotes the growth of a dense tropical forest, which is now set aside for preservation.
+The climate of Gracias a Dios promotes the growth of a dense tropical forest, which is now set aside for preservation.
 The Río Plátano Biosphere Reserve, part of the so-called "great lungs" of Central America, covers nearly 7% of Honduran territory.
 It is home to a great diversity of flora and fauna.
 Among its many species are the jaguar, tapir, peccary, crocodile, manatee, garza (heron), and White-headed capuchin (monkey).

+Demographics

+Its population includes indigenous, Afro-Indigenous, and Afro-descended ethnic groups. such as the Tawahka, Miskito, Pech, Rama, Mayangna, Garífuna, Ladino, and Creole peoples.

 The population in 2008 exceeded 80,000 inhabitants, representing a population density of 4.8 inhabitants/km2, the lowest in the country.
 The primary income of the population is derived from lobster diving.
 As of 1997, there was no tourism activity in the area.

-La Mosquitia is used as a route for illegal drug smuggling.